How to Get Free Flights!

 Step #4 = Based on The Points Guy’s recommendation, I opened four new credit cards: Chase Sapphire, British Airways, Club Carlson, & Southwest.
 But I didn’t open them all at once!
 I picked the card with the best offer AND one that waived their first-year annual fee: at the time, that was Chase Sapphire.
 I took a look at the amount I needed to spend in order to earn their “50,000 Mile Bonus” ~ then I tracked how much I spent on the card.
 Once I reached that amount (and received the 50,000 points), I stopped using that card.
 Then, I opened up the next account, did the same thing, and so on ~ until I had opened four new accounts, and received over 200,000 miles in “rewards.”

 ***Meanwhile, while I was opening all these new cards, I still used my “main” card for all recurring purchases ~ which meant that I had thousands miles racked up on five different credit cards!

 Step #5 = Book your rewards flights!
 Some rewards systems are easier to use than others ~ my preferences are Capital One Venture and Chase Sapphire.
 On both, you can book flights with any airline, & I have repeatedly found better deals through their systems than I did on the internet.
 It’s painless and quick to book through them ~ whereas British Airways and Southwest, for instance, simply have more limited options.

 I can’t wait to hear about your own travel hacking experiences, and how much money YOU save using these techniques!
-Where do you really want to go that seems too far out of reach right now?
+Where do you really want to go that seems too far out of reach?
 Do you want to climb Machu Picchu?
 Swim with sharks in the Galapagos Islands?
-Salsa dance in Colombia?
-You can do all that and more using these techniques.
+Salsa dance in Cuba?
+You can do all that & more using these techniques for how to get free flights.
 If I can do it, you can too!
-And if you have any questions about travel hacking, email me or comment below!
+If you have any questions about travel hacking, ask me below!